apache/shardingsphere/Proposal.md

 ### Sponsoring Entity

-We are requesting the Apache Incubator to sponsor this project.
+We are expecting the Apache Incubator could sponsor Sharding-Sphere.